 Climb the Montana Bermeja

-It took us about 20 minutes to reach the top and it is beautiful up there.
+It took us about 20 minutes to reach the top and it was beautiful up there.
 You can see the beach from above and the view is stunning.
-Since I was walking in flipflops, it was really hard for me to get down because the gravel was literary rolling under my feet.
+Since I was walking in flip-flops, it was really hard for me to get down because the gravel was literary rolling under my feet.
 But like I said, it is still doable.

 Enjoy Caleta Del Sebo